langchain-ai/langchain/docs/modules/agents/agents.md

 # Agents

 Agents use an LLM to determine which actions to take and in what order.
-An action can either be using a tool and observing its output, or returning to the user.
+An action can either be using a tool and observing its output, or returning a response to the user.
 For a list of easily loadable tools, see [here](tools.md).
 Here are the agents available in LangChain.